-- Cost reduction: Simply placing a larger order by a manufacturer or through indirect cost reduction through operational efficiencies. - Stimulation of market development: This can be met by simply placing a larger order by a manufacturer or through indirect cost reduction through operational efficiencies. - Stimulation of innovation: This has the effect that critical demand levels can be attained by bundling market power and therewith attract manufacturers and suppliers to produce, supply or innovate in hydrogen technologies.
+- Cost reduction: placing a larger order that results in a lower price per vehicle or through indirect cost reduction through operational efficiencies when manufacturing a larger number of vehicles. - Stimulation of market development: this can be met placing a larger order and therewith stimulate OEMs to further develop their production (capacity) and therewith contribute to a more mature hydrogen bus market. - Stimulation of innovation: This has the effect that critical demand levels can be attained by bundling market power and therewith attract manufacturers and suppliers to produce, supply or innovate in hydrogen technologies.
 This increased competition stimulates the entire supply chain to produce smarter and better, resulting in further innovations throughout the supply chain. - Potential for standardization: This can be facilitated by the creation of dedicated supply chains which also benefit and stimulate further production.
 This could be specifically true for innovative techniques that require for instance standardisation between the vehicles and the hydrogen infrastructure.